gayanvoice/github-profile-views-counter-action/README.md

 ### Step 3 - Update config.json

 The `config.json` file is used as the central configuration store.
+Add names of repositories you want to store insights.
+You can follow this [config.json](https://github.com/gayanvoice/insights/blob/master/config.json).
 ```json
 {
   "devMode": "false",